Nathaniel Bacon (Virginia colonist): Bacon's Rebellion

-Seeking to avoid a larger conflict similar to King Philip's War in New England, Berkeley advocated containment, proposing the construction of several defensive fortifications along the frontier and urging frontier settlers to gather in a defensive posture.
+Seeking to avoid a larger conflict similar to that of King Philip's War in New England, Berkeley advocated containment, proposing the construction of several defensive fortifications along the frontier and urging frontier settlers to gather in a defensive posture.
 Frontier settlers dismissed the plan as expensive and inadequate, and also suspected that it might be a pretext for raising tax rates.

 In the meantime, Bacon owned two large plantations along the James River.
 This main plantation called "Curles" (about 1000 acres, although only a third cleared since it was formed by others circa 1630, and by now worked by a dozen slaves) was on a peninsula formed by a bend of the James River (hence its name).
 Another plantation was significantly upstream, near the falls of the James River at Shockoe Creek, and had more cattle.
 Indian raiders killed Bacon's overseer on that upriver plantation, and Bacon soon emerged as a rebel leader.
-When Berkeley refused to grant Bacon a military commission to attack all Indians, Bacon mustered his own force of 400–500 men and moved up the James River to attack the Doeg and Pamunkey tribes.
-Although both had generally lived peaceably with the colonists, and had not attacked the frontier settlements, their cultivated lands were valuable.
+When Governor Berkeley refused to grant Bacon a military commission to attack all Indians, Bacon mustered his own force of 400–500 men and moved up the James River to attack the Doeg and Pamunkey tribes.
+Although both had generally lived peaceably with the white Virginian colonists, and had not attacked the frontier settlements, their cultivated lands were valuable.

-In March, Berkeley had attempted to secure warriors from the Pamunkey tribe to fight hostile tribes pursuant to earlier treaties.
+In March, Berkeley had attempted to secure warriors from the Pamunkey tribe to fight other hostile Amerindian tribes pursuant to earlier treaties.
 The Pamunkey queen Cockacoeske passionately reminded the Governor's Council of the deaths 20 years ago of her husband and 100 warriors whom they had provided in a similar situation.
 The chairman had ignored her complaint, and instead continued to demand more warriors, receiving a promise in return to supply a dozen.
 Berkeley did arrest Bacon and remove him from the council, but Bacon's men quickly secured his release, and forced Berkeley to hold legislative elections.
 Meanwhile, Bacon's men continued their offensive against the Pamunkeys, who fled into Dragon Swamp.
 When the friendly Occoneechee managed to capture a Susquehannock fort, Bacon's forces demanded all the spoils, although they had not assisted in the fighting.
 They then attacked the Oconeechee by treachery, killing 100 to 400 men, women and children.